ayuushh07/Prospera/README.md

 ## Run locally
 Open `index.html` in your browser.

-## Deploy on Netlify
-Drag this `prospera` folder to Netlify Drop, or zip the folder and upload it.

 ## Future full-stack upgrade
 Use `schema.sql` and `api-contract.md` to convert this into a real React + Node/Express + PostgreSQL/Supabase project.
 https://prosperaa.netlify.app/